Owen Elding: Sligo Rovers

 Elding made his senior debut for Sligo Rovers on 13 May 2023, replacing Frank Liivak from the bench in the 88th minute of a 3–0 loss at home to Shelbourne.
 He made a total of five appearances by the end of the 2023 season.
 On 30 December 2023, he signed his first professional contract with the club.
 He made a total of 24 appearances in all competitions in the 2024 season, with all but two of them coming off the bench.
 On 13 February 2025, Elding signed a new contract with the club until the end of the 2027 season.
 He scored the first goal of his senior career on 15 February 2025, in a 3–2 loss to Waterford at The Showgrounds.
 On 7 March 2025, Elding opened the scoring in a 1–1 draw away to Cork City at Turners Cross on his 19th birthday.
 He scored an equaliser on 4 April 2025, in an eventual 4–2 defeat away to Bohemians at Dalymount Park.
 Elding scored a goal of the season contender against Bohemians on 27 June 2025, and was subsequently linked with a move to Serie A side Juventus.
 On 12 September 2025, he scored the first hat-trick of his career, giving his side a three goal lead in their FAI Cup Quarter Final away to Kerry, before they collapsed and lost 4–3 after extra time to crash out of the cup.
 He scored a total of 16 goals in 36 appearances in all competitions, helping his side to secure their place in the division in the final game of the season and earning himself a place in the PFAI Premier Division Team of the Year as voted by his fellow players.
+He was also voted PFAI Young Player of the Year for 2025 by his fellow players, as well as being voted Sligo Rovers Player of the Year.
+During the off season, he was subject to interest from Austrian Bundesliga champions Sturm Graz, being shown around their facilities and attending a match as a guest of the club.

+Hibernian

+On 29 January 2026, Elding signed for Scottish Premiership club Hibernian on a four-and-a-half-year contract for an undisclosed fee, believed to be €400,000 up front plus add-ons.
+He made his debut for the club on 1 February 2026, coming off the bench in a 0–0 draw with Rangers at Easter Road.
+On 14 February 2026, he made his first start for the club and opened the scoring in a 2–0 win over St Mirren with a 42nd minute header.
+On 4 April 2026 he opened the scoring in a 3–0 win at home to Kilmarnock after just 13 seconds, getting on the end of Felix Passlack's pass.

+On 30 July 2026, he scored the first European goal of his career, opening the scoring in the 9th minute of a 4–1 victory over Malisheva in the UEFA Conference League.